richardanaya/cyberdeck/README.md

 # Signaling server

 WebRTC works in it's most basic form by having the client and server exchange strings that represent their networking information.
-You can see a simple signaling server example [here](https://github.com/richardanaya/cyberdeck/blob/master/examples/signaling_server.rs).
+A signaling server is just some API that you exchange that information through.
+You can see a simple signaling server implemented with a single POST http handler here in this example [here](https://github.com/richardanaya/cyberdeck/blob/master/examples/signaling_server.rs).

 ```bash
 cargo run --example signaling_server